deanturpin/superdean.com/watchmaker.md

 You can spend quite a bit on wood-tipped tweezers, and while they do give you a little more ping protection and safety handling dials, you're still going to need metal ones for fine work.
 So I think they're a complementary addition to your toolbox rather then essential (certainly for a beginner).

+## Caseback

+The squishy ball usually does me fine but sometimes you cannot budge them without a Jacot tool.
+Bergeon are very expensive but Vevor do a [cheaper option](https://uk.vevor.com/watch-repair-tools-c_10815/5700-bench-watch-case-opener-opering-tool-back-open-fixing-scientific-process-p_010845392924).

 ## Searching for new parts

 You can find part names by digging around on CousinsUK; e.g., for vintage Omega [case clamps](https://www.cousinsuk.com/sku/details/omega-case-clamps/ome5501911).